Book cover

 }

 However, one question remains: what does testGetBook actually test?
 More precisely, what requirements are being verified with such a simple mock object?
 In this case, we are not testing access to the remote service, as mentioned earlier.
 That requirement is beyond the scope of unit tests.
-Instead, we are simply testing whether the logic of creating a Book object from a JSON document is working as expected.
+Instead, we are testing whether the logic of creating a Book object from a JSON document is working as expected.
 For a more comprehensive test, we could include additional fields in Book besides the title.
 Additionally, we could test with more books by extending the mock.

 8.6.1 Mock Frameworks